mattmatuszak/no-regrets-mp3-processing/readme.md

 ###To follow the above process, we need to setup our server correctly, so here we go (assuming you are running ubuntu server):

+####Note: I've containerized this app with docker to reduce most of the config below, but no time to update the instructions below.
+When I get a chance before Feb 4, 2017, I will.

 - [Lame Setup Reference](http://wiki.audacityteam.org/wiki/Lame_Installation)<br />
 ```
 sudo apt-get install lame libmp3lame0